jmcarman/jmcarman/README.md

 # Welcome to my GitHub profile!

 I am a Professor who teaches networking at both Seneca College and Centennial College.
-I have taught courses in the following areas: Linux, Web Design, Cisco.
+I have taught courses in the following areas: Linux, Web Design, Cisco, Windows, MS Office.

 🔭 I'd tell you, but then...